supporting special education in the Upper dublin school district since 2005

 SPEAC © Copyright 2015

-A forum in our community for parents to make connections and get support.
+A forum in our community for parents and caregivers of a child with an autism spectrum disorder (ASD) to make connections and get support.
 Share your successes, ideas, and concerns with other parents.

 Sometimes we all need a little support!
 If you are new or experienced within the district and want to connect with another parent who has a child with similar needs to yours, we can help!

 We invite all parents and educators to visit our website.
 If you have websites or resources you would like to share, please email us and we will consider adding your information to our site.